tuya/tuya-home-ios-sdk/README.md

 #### Note: This repository is inherited from the [old Tuya Github repository](https://github.com/TuyaInc/tuyasmart_home_ios_sdk), which will be deprecated soon.
-Please use this repository for Tuya SDK development instead.
-For changing the existing remote repository URL, please check this [tutorial](https://docs.github.com/en/free-pro-team@latest/github/using-git/changing-a-remotes-url).
+Use this repository for Tuya SDK development instead.
+You can change the existing remote repository URL.
+For more information, see [Tutorial](https://docs.github.com/en/free-pro-team@latest/github/using-git/changing-a-remotes-url).

 # Tuya Smart iOS SDK